 My path, at least as far as I wanted to believe in my younger years, was to be a professional writer.
 Ever since I was 13, I had decided that I wanted to be a poet.

-My first book was an oral history of punk in Toronto in the 1970s.
+I went on to write my first book at 24 years old: An oral history of punk in Toronto in the 1970s.

 It’s called Treat Me Like Dirt, and it’s the most successful book I have written so far.
 It was the first of its kind to give an in-depth look at Toronto’s punk history, which was highly under-documented and ignored.
 I was 24 when I started working on that book, and 27 when it was published.